microsoft/azure-carbon-estimator/README.md

 # Azure-importer or Azure-Carbon-Estimator

-> [!NOTE] > `Azure Importer`  is a Microsoft open source project and  not part of the IF standard library.
+> [!NOTE] > `Azure Importer`  is a Microsoft open source project .
 You should do your own research before implementing them!

 The Azure importer plugin allows you to provide some basic details about Azure resources and automatically populate your `manifest` with usage metrics that can then be passed along a plugin pipeline to calculate energy and carbon impacts.